noxdafox/clipspy/README.rst

 The CLIPS 6.30 shared library and headers must be installed within the system.

-If library and headers are not in the system default locations, they can be specified to the installer via the ``CFLAGS`` and ``LDFLAGS`` environment variables.
+If library and headers are not in the system default locations, they can be specified to the installer via `--include-dirs` and `--library-dirs` parameters.

 .. code:: bash